Finiteness of Crystalline Cohomology of Higher Level: Introduction.

 \subsection{A problem on local freeness of the jet complex.}

-In fact, if $(S,\fa,\fb,\gamma)$ is an $m$-PD scheme (Definition \ref{def:ring}) and if $X$ is a smooth scheme over $S$, the article of Le Stum and Quir\'os has a proof \cite[1.4]{LeStum-Quiros:TCHL} of the local freeness of each term appearing in the jet complex of order $p^m$, whose $r$-th term is there denoted by $\Omega_{X_m}^r$.
+In fact, if $(S,\fa,\fb,\gamma)$ is an $m$-PD scheme (Definition \ref{def:ring}) and if $X$ is a smooth scheme over $S$, Le Stum and Quir\'os \cite[1.4]{LeStum-Quiros:EPLCCHL} give a proof of the local freeness of each term appearing in the jet complex of order $p^m$, whose $r$-th term is there denoted by $\Omega_{X_m}^r$.
 However, the proof for $r\geq 3$ is not correct.

 Indeed, let $n$ be the dimension of $X$ over $S$, and $t_1,\dots, t_n$ a system of local coordinates.
 Then, as proved in the article, there exist, for each $I\in\bN^n$ that satisfies $p^m<|I|\leq 2p^m$, two multi-indices $A(I), B(I)$ such that $A(I)+B(I)=I$ and that